 Choosing the best keywords to optimize your Amazon listing takes research.
 Fortunately, you can make keyword research and analysis much easier with help from a comprehensive keyword research tool.

-Our tool is unique in that it offers historical keyword data alongside current data, which shows you the full scope of the keyword landscape.
+Our unique tool offers historical keyword data alongside current data, showing the full scope of the keyword landscape.
 You can get insights into Amazon-specific search queries with highly precise breakdowns of keywords relevant to your product.

 2. Infuse relevant language in your keywords.